Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 Words without action are nothing.
 I must not become too selfish and I must endeavor more to give back to the places that give me so much.

-So, as I end this article, I want to highlight some good local development organizations that are working to improve the living conditions in Madagascar.
-I donated $250 to each already.
+So, as I end this article, to that end, I want to highlight some good local development organizations that are working to improve the living conditions in Madagascar.
+I donated each.

 - Feedback Madagascar is an organization that helps to alleviate poverty by working directly with communities to recognize the relationship between poverty, environmental degradation, and poor health.
 It gives priority to project sites in remote areas.